Amazon Keywords: Optimize Titles and Descriptions

 Implementing these ranking recommendations

-Consider A/B testing (split testing) to make sure you are maximizing your ranking opportunities.
+Consider A/B testing (split testing) to make sure you are boosting Amazon's ranking opportunities.

-Carry out small changes to optimize Amazon titles, images and descriptions and give enough time to assess the impact of those changes so that you know whether to keep them or go back to the old version of your listings.
+Carry out small changes to optimise Amazon listing keywords and give enough time to assess the impact of those changes so that you know whether to keep them or go back to the old version of your listings.

 Test only one element of your listing at a time (e.g brand in titles, etc) so you can tell exactly which change it was that impacted your rankings.
 Check out the previous article in this series on how to improve your Amazon rankings through optimizing product images.